Monday, October 31, 2011

 Enter Chuck.
 From the moment we met, I knew he was easily the most genuine and trustworthy man I'd ever met.
 Months later, he has become my best friend.
 He has taught me to trust and what it truly means to completely give yourself to a person.
 I am so incredibly in love at this moment.
 I am not naive enough to think that our relationship will remain at this place forever, so for the time being I am taking in every moment and cherishing every word spoken with my future husband.

 I'm halfway through my first semester of grad school and I'll admit, it's been hugely challenging for me.
-The course material is not particularly difficult and truth of the matter is, I love what I'm studying.
-But my ability to focus on anything has been non-existant.
+The course material is not particularly difficult and the truth of the matter is, I love what I'm studying.
+But my ability to focus on anything has been non-existent.
 For some reason, I just feel so distant and disconnected and it called me to question whether I had made the right decision in entering grad school.
 I got an interview with the local Food Bank and received a call inviting me back for a second.
 I have been weighing my options: enter the job market and gain practical experience in serving the underserved or continue on with my schooling to continue to improve my knowledge surrounding hunger issues and improve my writing skills.
 (This last part is particularly intriguing to me as I've thought more and more about a career in writing).

 Currently, I am leaning more toward one side than the other, but the fact that I'm even having this dilemma is just another example of just how freaking blessed I am!
 How many people have the amazing opportunity I've been given to get a graduate education in a field they love?